Shampoo - swallowing

 The ingredients are found in various liquid shampoos.

 Shampoo is considered relatively nontoxic (nonpoisonous).
 If an allergic reaction occurs, seek immediate medical help.
-Call 911 or your local emergency number.
+Call 911 or the local emergency number.

 Call poison control for further information.

 - The name of the product (ingredients and strengths, if known)

 - The time it was swallowed

 Your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the container with you to the hospital, if possible.

 What to Expect at the Emergency Room